-The Contract and Commercial Law Act 2017 (“CCLA”) comes into force on 1 September 2017 to consolidate and update New Zealand’s law relating to contracts and sales.
+The Contract and Commercial Law Act 2017 (“CCLA”) came into force on 1 September 2017 to consolidate and update New Zealand’s law relating to contracts and sales.

 While there are no substantive legal changes, the CCLA will modernise the language of the repealed statutes to either clarify Parliament’s intention or reconcile inconsistencies which have developed over time with new legislation.